derrynj/privategooglecalendars/readme.txt

 == Changelog ==

+= 20220915 =
+* Version constant in previous version (20220910) was not updated.
+This could cause some files not correctly updated from the cache.
+This is now fixed.

 = 20220910 =
 * Get more events by setting the PGC_EVENTS_MAX_RESULTS constant in wp-config.php
 * Setting a default private event title